 - Fans love the easy-to-apply, natural-looking and long-lasting glow.
 People with sensitive skin like the fact they can use makeup without fear of an allergic reaction.

-- Critics, on the other hand, find minerals drying, irritating and can accentuate wrinkles.
+- Critics, on the other hand, find minerals drying, irritating and say it accentuate wrinkles.
 Also, some colours may have an ashy undertone – a particular problem for darker skin tones.

 In theory, mineral makeup is suitable for everyone – all ages, skin tones and skin types.
-Of course, everyone’s skin is unique and minerals work better for some people than others.
-As each brand uses different combinations of ingredients, ultimately some will work better on darker skin tones than others.
+Of course, everyone’s skin is unique and some minerals work better for some people than others.
+As each brand uses different combinations of ingredients, ultimately some will work better on your skin than others.